 A 100% refund of the first year tuition will be granted if the student decides to withdraw from the program on or before the first day of the school year.
 A 50% refund of the first year tuition will be granted if the student decides to withdraw from the program within the first four weeks of the first school year.

 Columbus Regional Hospital School of Radiologic Technology does not participate in federal financial aid nor does it sponsor financial assistance programs.
-Students may find additional information on financial aid websites such as www.fastweb.com Arrangements for financial assistance are solely the responsibility of the student.
+Students may find additional information on financial aid websites such as www.fastweb.com .
+Students entering the program with existing educational loans may find it advantageous to request a forbearance through their lending institution to delay loan repayment until completion of this program.
+Arrangements for financial assistance are solely the responsibility of the student.

 The program is a continuous 24 months of study with classes broken down into (8) 13-week quarters.
-Each school year begins July 1 and ends on June 30 of the following year.
+Each school year begins in July and ends at the end of June of the following year.
 Students are issued grades at the end of each quarter.
 See Curriculum section for more details.

 All classes are held at the facilities of Columbus Regional Hospital.
 Clinical Education is received in the facilities of the hospital and at Southern Indiana Orthopedics.